acorvec/datingapp/readme.md

 This software is provided with no warranty.
 It may ruin your computer, and it will **NOT** be acorvec's responsibility.
 Please proceed with caution.

 Please contact for licensing.
-I'm always interested in collaborating, especially with others who may have a better grasp on porting games to other platforms.
+I'm always interested in collaborating, especially with others with more experience.